artv15/RBWR-Thingy/README.md

 ## Downloads
 Check releases for precompiled app or build it yourself from source.\
-You need .Net Framework v4.8.1 to compile it.
+You will need .Net Framework v4.8.1 to compile it.

 ## Extra
 Feel free to give suggestions or report any bugs via [issues](https://github.com/artv15/RBWR-Thingy/issues).